 Skeet ran a hand through his spiky orange hair and drew in a deep breath before accepting the transmission.
-“Duvo, Alpha 40318,” he said in response to the prompt that preceded the message.
-A series of tones and static followed, odd for a call coming directly from the director.
-But instead of Emeri’s gruff voice, he found himself listening to the eerie feminine voice of HSP’s virtual intelligence.
+"Duvo, Alpha 40318," he said in response to the prompt that preceded the message.
+A series of tones and static followed, odd for a call coming directly from Emeri.
+But instead of the director's gruff voice, he found himself listening to the eerie feminine voice of HSP's virtual intelligence.

 "General distress.
 Agency-wide emergency protocols in effect.
 All agents currently dispatched to the field are asked to cease communications immediately.
 Operate under Condition Black until further notice.
 Warning: for security purposes, do not attempt to establish contact with HSP or any affiliates during this time."

 Condition Black.
 The team had conducted a mission under Condition Black once, Skeet recalled, but mainly for training purposes.
-They’d been allowed no contact with the agency, no contact with any other ops teams, no contact with anyone on Haphez for that matter.
-Although it seemed like they were being hung out to dry, the protocol was in fact designed to protect field agents; if the agency was somehow compromised, anyone in the field could remain anonymous and, theoretically, work independently to counter whatever force threatened headquarters.
+They'd been allowed no contact with the agency, no contact with any other ops teams, no contact with anyone on Haphez for that matter.
+Although it seemed like they were being hung out to dry, the protocol was in fact designed to protect agents.
+If the agency was somehow compromised, anyone in the field could remain anonymous and, theoretically, work independently to counter whatever force threatened Headquarters.
 If Condition Black was in effect now, it could only mean—

 "Does the user have any queries before this transmission terminates?"